d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 ## Summary

 Backpropagation through time is merely an application of backpropagation to sequence models with a hidden state.
-Truncation is needed for computational convenience and numerical stability.
+Truncation, such as regular or randomized, is needed for computational convenience and numerical stability.
 High powers of matrices can lead to divergent or vanishing eigenvalues.
 This manifests itself in the form of exploding or vanishing gradients.
 For efficient computation, intermediate values are cached during backpropagation through time.